camwebb/klinikDB/doc/rpi_install.md

     # ufw enable
     # ufw logging off

 Enable wifi access at startup with `# netctl enable wlan0-SSID`.
-If you want a fixed IP on the LAN, rather than DHCP, edit `/etc/netctl/wlano-SSID`.
+However, if using `wlan0` as the access point for the linikDB (see below), remember to disable this so that it does not clash with `systemd-networkd`.

 SSHing in may give trouble with terminal commands.
 Add `TERM=vt100` to `~/.bash_profile` for both user and root.